1. Polynomials drawing pictures

 Castelnuovo gave a clean criterion: a smooth projective surface is rational if and only if two cohomological invariants vanish:

-Here is the canonical line bundle (the bundle of top-degree differential forms) and is the structure sheaf.
+Here is the canonical line bundle (the bundle of top-degree differential forms) and is the structure sheaf, both finite-dimensional complex vector spaces once you take their cohomology.
+Concretely, is the space of holomorphic top-forms on ; measures local-to-global obstructions for holomorphic functions and is harder to describe elementarily, but the Aside above gives the universal picture.
 The number is the geometric genus; is the irregularity.
 Castelnuovo's criterion says that vanishing of these two numbers is necessary and sufficient for to be rational, provided you also know the surface is regular — which in this situation turns out to be implied.

 Enriques produced a counterexample.
 He constructed a smooth projective surface — now called an Enriques surface — for which holds but the surface is not rational.
 His original construction was a sextic surface in passing with multiplicity two through the six edges of the coordinate tetrahedron; the smooth model of that singular surface gave the new example.
 Vanishing of and does not in itself force rationality — the Enriques surface filled the loophole that Castelnuovo's criterion left open, and it was the first hint that the classification of surfaces was finer than the classification of curves.

 The modern definition is cleaner.
-A smooth projective complex surface is an Enriques surface if it is minimal (no -curves to blow down), satisfies , and has canonical bundle that is two-torsion:
+Over — and more generally over any algebraically closed field of characteristic different from — a smooth projective surface is an Enriques surface if it is minimal (no -curves to blow down), satisfies , and has canonical bundle that is two-torsion:

 A smooth projective minimal complex surface with and but .